Codewello/Yolo-v8-and-hugginface/README.md

 ## YOLOv8 Custom Object Detection and Deployment on Hugging Face

-This repository presents a custom object detection solution using YOLOv8 and Ultralytics, along with deployment on Hugging Face.
+This repository presents a custom object detection solution using YOLOv8 and UltralyticsPlus, along with deployment on Hugging Face.

 ## Steps